 The goal of treatment is to keep osteopenia from progressing into osteoporosis.

-To get calcium and vitamin D, eat nonfat and low-fat dairy products, such as cheese, milk, and yogurt.
+To get enough calcium and vitamin D, eat dairy products such as cheese, milk, and yogurt.
 Some types of orange juice, breads, and cereals are fortified with calcium and vitamin D. Other foods with calcium include:

 - dried beans

 The goal for people with osteoporosis is 1,200 milligrams of calcium a day and 800 international units (IU) of vitamin D. However, it isn’t clear whether this is the same for osteopenia.

 Walking, jumping, or running at least 30 minutes on most days will strengthen your bones if you have osteopenia, are a young adult, or are a premenopausal female.